iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/processProtectedData.md

 The result is a ZIP file containing at least one mandatory file:

-- computed.json: This file contains metadata about the computation performed by the application.
+- **computed.json**: This file contains metadata about the computation performed by the application.
 - additional files may be included depending on the dapp used.

 ::: info

-In the case of the Content Creator, the ZIP file will also include a file named content, which corresponds to the protected data processed during the task.
+In the case of the **Content Creator Delivery DApp**, the ZIP file will also include a file named **content**, which corresponds to the protected data processed during the task.

 :::